Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 48-point total in five of six games (83.3%) this season.
+- Clemson's games have gone over 47.5 points in two opportunities this season.

-- Clemson has combined with its opponents to score more than 48 points in two games this season.
+- The two teams combine to score 68.8 points per game, 21.3 more than the over/under in this contest.

-- Saturday's over/under is 20.8 points lower than the two team's combined 68.8 points per game average.

-- This contest's over/under is 15.5 points above the 32.5 these two squads combine to allow per game this season.
+- This contest's over/under is 15 points above the 32.5 these two squads combine to surrender per game this season.

-- The Panthers and their opponents have scored an average of 56.2 points per game in 2021, 8.2 more than Saturday's total.
+- The average total in Panthers games this season is 56.2, 8.7 points more than Saturday's over/under of 47.5.

-- The 49.6 PPG average total in Tigers games this season is 1.6 points more than this game's over/under.
+- The 47.5-point over/under for this game is 2.1 points below the 49.6 points per game average total in Tigers games this season.

 Pittsburgh Stats and Trends

-- In Pittsburgh's six games this year, it has five wins against the spread.

-- This season, the Panthers have an ATS record of 5-1 in their six games as a favorite of 3 points or more.
+- The Panthers have been favored by 3.5 points or more five times this season and are 4-1 ATS in those matchups.

-- Pittsburgh's games this year have gone over the total in five out of six opportunities (83.3%).
+- Pittsburgh's games this year have hit the over on five of six set point totals (83.3%).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.